-The Discovery Toddler Community is a prepared environment for children 18 months to 3 years old.
-It is designed to assist the child toward independence, social awareness, respect, and the development of motor skills and language. s Discovery's Toddler Community embodies three toddler classrooms; two classrooms are five days a week with one classroom providing a half day program and both classroom providing a full day (until 3:00 pm) program, and the other classroom is a half day, 4 days a week program.
+The Discovery Toddler Community is a prepared environment for children aged 18 months to 3 years old.
+It is designed to assist the child toward independence, social awareness, respect, and the development of motor skills and language.
+Discovery's Toddler Community embodies three toddler classrooms; two classrooms are five days a week with each classroom providing a half day (until 11:30 am) and full day (until 3:00 pm) program, and the other classroom is a half day, 4 days a week program (Monday - Thursday).

 Specific goals for the toddler program are as follows:

 - To assist the child in a positive separation from parents in order to facilitate individuation.

 - To provide an orderly environment in which toddlers may explore and experience concepts and skills through manipulation.